BlockchainCommons/www.blockchaincommons.com/projects.md

 **Repo:** [C/C++ Library](https://github.com/BlockchainCommons/bc-lifehash), [Swift Library](https://github.com/BlockchainCommons/LifeHash)<br>
 **Video:** [Explainer Video](https://www.youtube.com/watch?v=cu0K__KLxKo)

-LifeHash is a method of hash visualization based on Conway’s Game of Life that creates beautiful icons that are deterministic, yet distinct and unique given the input data.
-The basic concept is to take a SHA256 hash of the input data (which can be any data including another hash) and then use the 256-bit digest as a 16x16 pixel "seed" for running the cellular automata known as Conway’s Game of Life.
+LifeHash is a method of hash visualization based on Conway's Game of Life that creates beautiful icons that are deterministic, yet distinct and unique given the input data.
+The basic concept is to take a SHA256 hash of the input data (which can be any data including another hash) and then use the 256-bit digest as a 16x16 pixel "seed" for running Conway’s Game of Life.

 LifeHash is used by Blockchain Commons to create distinct and unique visual representations for your seeds and keys, so that you can recognize them at a glance.